 Nature offers many benefits.
 It allows you to recharge your batteries and to calm down.
 Note that this universe is conducive to confidence.
 Your child will probably have less trouble opening up and confiding in you about their discomfort.

-7. Reduce your own stress
+7. Reduce your own anxiety

-Your child may feel your stress.
+Your child may feel your tension.
 In 2010, a study revealed that 52% of parents admitted to being stressed by their children's schooling.
 Their children could no longer cope with this pressure.
 You probably fear for their future, you want them to succeed.
 This race for excellence can push your child to stop wanting to go to school, which can lead to a school phobia.
-Make sure you don't show your stress to your child.
+Make sure you don't show your anxiety to your child.
 If you feel the need, talk to those around you or a qualified psychologist.

 8. Try pet therapy

-Having an animal such as a dog or being in contact with animals would greatly reduce stress and anxiety in children.
+Having an animal such as a dog or being in contact with animals would greatly reduce anxiety in children.
 Animals provide moral support in difficult times and reduce the sense of loneliness that a child may feel.